PSYC - Psychology Courses

 PSYC-390: Quantitative Research Methods (Credits: 4)

 A survey of scientific research methods used to investigate diverse aspects of human cognition, emotion, and behavior in the field of psychological science.
 Topics include experimental (causal) and non-experimental research designs (correlational, survey-based, and observational methods), basic descriptive and inferential statistics, data collection and analysis, and ethical issues surrounding research on human populations in laboratory and field settings.
 Assignments include developing and conducting experiments and studies to demonstrate understanding and applications of behavioral science research, gaining familiarity with data analysis approaches using statistical programs, and interpreting and communicating research findings.
 Development of an independent research proposal is also an important component of the course.
-(WCore: RE) Prerequisites: PSYC 105 or WCSAM/WCSBS 120 and DATA 220.
+Prerequisites: PSYC 105 or WCSAM/WCSBS 120 and DATA 220.
 PSYC 270 is also a prerequisite for students who began at Westminster Fall 2014 or later.

 PSYC-400B: Big Claims, Bad Science, Oh My!
 (Credits: 4)